-Also important to this formula for learning are our dynamic, dedicated and caring teachers.
-They will do their very best to assist your sons and daughters on their learning journey.
-Their love of learning drives them to instil that love of learning in all of their students.
+Integral to our formula for learning is our dynamic, dedicated and caring teaching team.
+Together, they help guide each individual student on their learning at CCPS with a passion that drives them to instil a love of learning in all of our students.

-We believe parents and other family members' involvement in the life of our students is paramount to their success.
-As a school, we want to partner with you to ensure that your sons and daughters embrace life at school with enthusiasm, focus and commitment.
-The lines of communication are always open.
+We also believe parents and other family members' involvement in the life of our students is paramount to their success.
+As a school, we are proud to partner with you to ensure your sons and daughters embrace life at school with enthusiasm, focus and commitment.